mukul2428/mukul2428/README.md

 #### Talking about Personal Stuff:

 - 🔭 Currently working on Node & React Projects 😉
-- 🌱 Learning Javascript, NodeJS, Angular.
+- 🌱 Learning React, NodeJS, AWS.
 - 👯 I’m looking to collaborate on Web Projects.
 - 💬 Ask me about Angular, JavaScript.
 - 📫 How to reach me:[@mukulraghav](https://twitter.com/mukulraghav28).